Fresno State Bulldogs play in MWC Tournament against the San Jose State Spartans | WTOP News

 Las Vegas; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: The Fresno State Bulldogs and San Jose State Spartans square off in the MWC Tournament.
+BOTTOM LINE: The Fresno State Bulldogs take on the San Jose State Spartans in the MWC Tournament.

-The Bulldogs are 11-4 in home games.
+The Bulldogs are 11-4 on their home court.
 Fresno State scores 65.1 points and has outscored opponents by 6.7 points per game.

-The Spartans are 1-17 in conference play.
-San Jose State averages 12.7 turnovers per game and is 3-5 when committing fewer turnovers than opponents.
+The Spartans are 1-17 in MWC play.
+San Jose State averages 12.7 turnovers per game and is 3-5 when winning the turnover battle.

-The teams meet for the third time this season.
-Fresno State won 73-43 in the last matchup on Feb.
-2. Orlando Robinson led Fresno State with 18 points, and Omari Moore led San Jose State with 11 points.
+The teams square off for the third time this season.
+Fresno State won the last meeting 73-43 on Feb.
+2. Orlando Robinson scored 18 to help lead Fresno State to the win, and Omari Moore scored 11 points for San Jose State.

-TOP PERFORMERS: Robinson is scoring 19.2 points per game and averaging 8.2 rebounds for the Bulldogs.
-Isaiah Hill is averaging 1.3 made 3-pointers over the last 10 games for Fresno State.
+TOP PERFORMERS: Anthony Holland is shooting 47.1% from beyond the arc with 1.7 made 3-pointers per game for the Bulldogs, while averaging 9.6 points and six rebounds.
+Robinson is shooting 43.3% and averaging 11.5 points over the last 10 games for Fresno State.

 Moore is averaging 13 points, 5.2 rebounds and 4.5 assists for the Spartans.
 Myron Amey Jr. is averaging 10.8 points over the last 10 games for San Jose State.